 Who is on the selection committee?

-The Committee, appointed by Senate, consists of three undergraduate students (nominated by the Federation of Students), two graduate students (nominated by the Graduate Student Association), one representative from the Alumni Association, four members of Faculty, and the Provost as chair.
+The Committee, appointed by Senate, consists of three undergraduate students (nominated by Waterloo Undergraduate Student Association), two graduate students (nominated by the Graduate Student Association), one representative from the Alumni Association, three faculty members who are DTA recipients, the CTE Director or designate (non-voting), and the Associate Vice-President, Academic (AVPA) as chair.
 Membership is normally for two years, with half the membership changing annually.

 How are award recipients selected?

 The Selection Committee meets in mid-February to review the DTA criteria and process.
-Over the next month, committee members review all nomination files for that year that contain 10 or more nomination letters.
+Over the next month, committee members review all nomination files for that year.
 Each committee member selects five worthy nominations for consideration, and the committee makes their final decision in March.
-The four recipients are announced at Senate by the Associate Vice-President, Academic in March.
+The four recipients are announced at Senate by the Associate Vice-President, Academic in April.

 Are nomination files made public?